mlposey/beta/README.md

 # BeTA
 BeTA is a caching system that maintains an optimal set of paths whose subpaths are used to answer queries.
-It uses gRPC for client communication and allows developers to write path provider plugins that can fetch paths from external services in the event of a cache miss.
+It uses [gRPC](https://grpc.io/about/) for client communication and allows developers to write plugins that can fetch paths from external services in the event of a cache miss.

 # Status